 Waterproof case for Phone

 These lightweight, durable waterproof cases are incredible value.
-I bought one each for my teenagers when we set off on our travels and it’s one of those things that I find myself congratulating myself on!
+I bought one each for my teenagers when we set off on our travels and I find myself congratulating myself on the choice!

 The case creates a secure seal around your teenagers’ device and is waterproof, dirtproof and dustproof.
 The best thing is (for the teenager of course) is that the touch screen function still works perfectly while in the bag.
 We bought the FRiEQ waterproof case and never stop using it.
-It’s one of those things that your travelling teen will never stop using when they are near water.
+Your travelling teen will use this whenever they are near water.
 In fact, I’m sure my 16-year-old teenage boy takes it in the shower with him.

-I hope you enjoyed browsing this post on essential gear for travelling with teens, and thanks so much for using the links.
-If you do, we make a small commission but they cost you nothing.
+I hope you enjoyed browsing this post on essential gear for travelling with teen and thanks so much for using the links.
+If you do use them we make a small commission but they cost you nothing.
 Thanks.